Commitment to Anti-Racist Practices

 - A virtual performance that brings together diverse group of dance art makers at Ohio State and the University of Cape Town,

 - A study of American and Chinese political discourses during COVID-19 and the impact on Ohio State study-abroad students in China and Chinese international students and scholars at Ohio State,

 - And several qualitative studies that focus on the power of narrative to foster solidarity and community resilience, including a study of Latinas/os/x performed storytelling in Ohio during COVID-19, and a study of early-career medical professionals’ COVID-19 narrative accounts of human dignity and U.S. healthcare’s inequities.

-Actions under development include a second round of research grants in Race, Ethnicity and Social Justice, and a special initiative to support youth artist-activists in Columbus.
+Actions under development include a special initiative to support youth artist-activists in Columbus.